Southwest Airlines Flight 1248: Aircraft

+Crew

-The captain was 59-year-old Bruce Sutherland, who had been a U.S. Air Force pilot from 1969 to 1995.
-He joined Southwest Airlines in August 1995 and had 15,000 flight hours, including 4,500 hours on the Boeing 737.
+In command was 59-year-old Captain Bruce Sutherland, who had been a U.S. Air Force pilot from 1969 to 1995.
+He joined Southwest Airlines in August 1995 and had logged 15,000 flight hours, including 4,500 hours on the Boeing 737.
 The first officer was 34-year-old Steven Oliver, who had been working for the airline since February 2003, having previously served as a captain for Mesaba Airlines from 1997 to 2003.
 The first officer had 8,500 flight hours (with 4,000 of them as a captain), with 2,000 of them on the Boeing 737.
 Neither pilot had been involved in any accident or incident before Flight 1248.

-Captain Sutherland was the pilot flying (PF) and first officer Oliver was the pilot monitoring (PM).
+Captain Sutherland was the pilot flying (PF) and First Officer Oliver was the pilot monitoring (PM).

 Accident

-On Thursday, December 8, 2005, Southwest Airlines Flight 1248 was scheduled to arrive at Chicago Midway International Airport from Baltimore-Washington International Thurgood Marshall Airport, and then continue on to Salt Lake City International Airport, then to Las Vegas McCarran International Airport.
-The flight circled over a small area in northwest Indiana several times before attempting to land in a snowstorm that had reduced visibility to less than one mile.
+On Thursday, December 8, 2005, Southwest Airlines Flight 1248 was scheduled to arrive at Chicago Midway International Airport from Baltimore-Washington International Thurgood Marshall Airport, and then continue to Salt Lake City International Airport, then to Las Vegas McCarran International Airport.
+The plane circled over a small area in northwest Indiana several times before attempting to land in a snowstorm that had reduced visibility to less than one mile (1.6 km).

 At around 7:15 p.m.
-CST, the pilot attempted a landing with nearly eight inches of snow on the ground in the area.
-Airport officials stated that the runway was clear of snow prior to the landing.
+CST, the pilot attempted a landing with nearly eight inches (20 cm) of snow on the ground in the area.
+Airport officials stated that the runway was clear of snow before the landing.
 The latest reported weather had the wind from between east and east-southeast (090°) at 11 kn.

 A southeasterly wind would normally favor landing into the wind on Runway 13 Center.
 The runway visual range was reported at 4500 ft, below the landing minimums for the instrument landing system approach to Runway 13C.
 The only available runway with lower minimums was the opposite direction on 31C, which the crew selected, with the aircraft's groundspeed consequentially boosted by the tailwind.

-The 737 skidded during landing and, according to witnesses, the nosegear collapsed.
-The plane came to rest on Central Avenue just south of the 55th Street intersection at the northwestern corner of the airport.
-The intersection was full of traffic, and the airplane hit at least three cars, killing six-year-old Joshua Woods, critically injuring five occupants of one car (two adults and three children) and seriously injuring four occupants of a second car.
+The Boeing 737 skidded during landing and, according to witnesses, the nosegear collapsed.
+The aircraft came to rest on Central Avenue just south of the 55th Street intersection at the northwestern corner of the airport.
+The intersection was full of traffic, and the airplane hit at least three cars, killing six-year-old Joshua Woods, critically injuring five occupants of one car (two adults and three children), and seriously injuring four occupants of a second car.
 All were quickly taken to area hospitals.
 Three passengers from the aircraft were taken to hospitals with minor injuries.
-A total of 12 people were taken to hospitals after the incident.
+A total of 12 people were taken to hospitals after the accident.
 One other car that was hit was parked and unoccupied.